Support: Resources and Services here for you

 You may be eligible for support in living conditions

 Student support services are available online: contact us using this form.

-We are here to support you in any procedures relating to your accommodation, with particular attention to your needs linked to the current context (confinement, presence in our residences, etc.).
+We are here to support you in any procedures relating to your accommodation, with particular attention to any needs linked to the current context.

 Scholarships, Financial Aid, Social Assistance

 Whatever your situation or question (financial difficulty linked to the loss of a student job, IT needs, basic purchases, etc.), you can contact Sciences Po’s student services office.